elmondhir/Sales-Dataset-Analysis/README.md

 us to optimize your sales process

 ## Identifying Problem Statements
-Our problem statements reflect on our business Objective, i.e what we hope to accomplish from this project (report), in this case we can summarize them in the following points.
+Our problem statements reflect on our business Objective, i.e what we hope to accomplish from this project (report), in this case we can summarize them in the following points.

 - Analyze historical revenue and profit data.